graphql/graphql-spec/spec/Section 3 -- Type System.md

       characters {"__"} (two underscores).
    3. The input field must accept a type where {IsInputType(inputFieldType)}
       returns {true}.
+3. If an Input Object references itself either directly or through referenced Input Objects, at least one of the fields in the chain of references must be either nullable or a List.

 ### Input Object Extensions